 At WSRB, we strive to include the most accurate address data, and have incorporated into a ZIP code polygon layer.
 Each month, our GIS staff import address data from cities and counties, and refine the layer using USPS data and other sources.

 When you turn on the parcel layer, you can see how we’ve matched the ZIP layer to parcels, and not drawn a line down the center of a street.
 For the rest of the country, we use the Census Bureau’s ZIP Code layer, which lets you zoom to any location in the U.S. using the ZIP Code search function.
-Our data is so current, government entities use it as a resource.
+Our data is so current that government entities use it as a resource.

 ZIP code data can be useful, but proceed with care.